This is Bwog’s weekly roundup of how COVID-19 is progressing in the Columbia community.

 *Notes on the graph: Bwog calculated these positivity rates using the posted amount of positive and total tests in all students for a given week.
 Columbia does not differentiate graduate and undergraduate students in its count, so graduate students will be counted in the positivity rates from week to week.
 Numbers may change from week to week as Columbia continues to update their data.

 *Notes on the graph: Bwog calculated these positivity rates using the posted amount of positive and total tests in all students, residential and non-residential for a given week.
-For all students in the week of September 20, 6 tests came back positive out of 2,740 tests.
+For all students in the week of October 4, zero tests came back positive out of 2,694 tests.
 Barnard does not report a positivity rate for all students so Bwog did an internal calculation.
 Numbers may change from week to week as Barnard continues to update their data.
-Check the week of Sep 13-19’s roundup for more details on how Barnard calculates their positivity rate
+Check the week of Sep 13-19’s roundup for more details on how Barnard calculates their positivity rates.

 Header Art by Ava Morouse